Intrinsic Chirality of Graphs in 3-manifolds: Intrinsic Chirality

 Since $\lambda$ is a 3-connected graph with $\mathrm{genus}(\lambda)\geq 2$, we can now apply Proposition~\ref{mainprop} to get an embedding $\Lambda'$ of $\lambda$ in a closed, connected, orientable, 3-manifold $M'$ such that $(M',\Lambda')$ has an orientation reversing involution $h$ pointwise fixing $\Lambda'$ and

 Let $F$ be the component of the fixed point set $\mathrm{fix}(h)$ containing $\Lambda'$, and let $x\in\Lambda'$.
-We put a metric $d$ on $M'$, and define a new metric $d'$ by $d'(x,y) = d(x,y) + d(h(x), h(y))$.
-Then any neighborhood of $x$ with respect to the metric $d'$ will be setwise invariant under $h$.
-Now we can pick a neighborhood $N(x)$ with respect to $d'$ such that $N(x)$ is homeomorphic to a ball.
-Then by Smith theory \cite{Sm}, since $h|N(x)$ is an orientation reversing involution of the ball $N(x)$, the fixed point set of $h|N(x)$ is either a single point or a properly embedded disk.
+Since $h$ is a smooth involution, we can now pick a neighborhood $N(x)$ which is homeomorphic to a ball and is invariant under $h$ (see for example, Theorem 2.2 in \cite{Bred}).
+Then by Smith Theory \cite{Sm}, since $h|N(x)$ is an orientation reversing involution of the ball $N(x)$, the fixed point set of $h|N(x)$ is either a single point or a properly embedded disk.
 Since $N(x)\cap \Lambda$ contains more than one point, $\mathrm{fix}(h|N(x))$ is a properly embedded disk, and hence $F$ is a closed surface.
 Thus

 Hence we have the inequality

 Also, since $h$ is an orientation reversing involution and $M'$ is a closed orientable manifold, we can apply Kobayashi's Theorem \cite{Ko} to obtain the inequality

 It follows that